bcgov/public-cloud-techdocs/docs/azure/get-started-with-azure/bc-govs-azure-landing-zone-overview.md

 The Cloud Adoption Framework (CAF) implements a hub-and-spoke network topology.
 The hub is the central point of connectivity to the on-premises network, and the spoke is the virtual network that connects to the hub.
 The hub-and-spoke model allows for the centralization of services and management, while providing isolation and segmentation for workloads.

-B.C.
-Government has implemented the hub-and-spoke module using the modern [Virtual WAN (vWAN)](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) architecture.
+The B.C. government has implemented the hub-and-spoke module using the modern [Virtual WAN (vWAN)](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about) architecture.
 Within this architecture, each Project Set is provisioned with a spoke Virtual Network (VNet) that connects to the Virtual Hub (vHub).

 [![Virtual WAN Network Topology](../images/virtual-wan-topology.png "Virtual WAN Network Topology")](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/media/virtual-wan-topology.png#lightbox)